IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 ## Another reason the intersection matters

-The above prefix selection perspective on the Genesis rule is particularly pertinent for our code because our actual node, in contrast to the the model in the papers, exchanges blocks at a time instead of whole chains, and hence, when (re)joining, is comparing prefixes until catches back up to `mainnet`.
+The above prefix selection perspective on the Genesis rule is particularly pertinent for our code because our actual node, in contrast to the model in the papers, exchanges blocks at a time instead of whole chains, and hence, when (re)joining, is comparing prefixes until catches back up to `mainnet`.
 However, even if we did (somehow!) exchange entire chains, the Genesis rule is still necessary.